Tashunya/wallet_api_test/readme.md

 **GET** `/api/wallets/<pk>`

-Retrieve a wallet with all related operations ordered by date field
+Retrieve a wallet with all related operations ordered by reversed date field

 ###### **Response body example**